This post may contain affiliate links, please see the privacy policy for details.

 • Pour chicken broth into a large saucepan over medium high heat and bring to a boil.

 • While the chicken broth or beef broth is heating up, Form meat into 18 equal sized meatballs.
-We used a cookie scoop for uniform sized meatballs.
+I used a cookie scoop for uniform sized meatballs.

 • Add meatballs to the frying pan and brown for 10 minutes, turning to evenly cook.

-• Once the meatballs are cooked, remove from the pan and set aside. *Keep drippings in the pan.
+• Once the meatballs are cooked, remove from the pan and set aside.
+Leave the drippings in the pan.

 • Slowly add the polenta to the broth in a steady stream.
 Whisk constantly as the polenta is added.
 Once fully incorporated, lower the heat to simmer and cover.
 Cook for 20 minutes, stopping to stir halfway through.

-• Remove the tomatoes and garlic from the oven and add to the hot frying pan.
+• Remove the tomatoes and garlic from the oven and add to the hot skillet.
 Cook for 5 minutes, then stir in half of the chopped basil and spinach.
 Cook for 3 minutes and add the meatballs back to the pan.
 Turn off the heat.

 • Next, add the butter, truffle salt, black pepper, and parmesan to the polenta.
 Stir until melted.